-Generally, managers within an asset class have the same benchmark as the asset class.
-Managers may have specific benchmarks depending on their specific mandates, for example in the case of International equities the MSCI All Country World Index Investible Markets Index, MSCI ACWI, the MSCI World Index and the MSCI Emerging Markets Index are used.
+Managers within an asset class may have specific benchmarks depending on their specific mandates.
+For example, in the case of international equities the MSCI All Country World Investible Markets Index, MSCI All Country World Index, the MSCI World Index and the MSCI Emerging Markets Index are used.

-- a) The Fund's performance is assessed by comparing its return before New Zealand taxes with the New Zealand Government Stock index return.
-Under current assumptions that excess return is expected to be 2.5% p.a. over a ten year horizon.
-The Authority recognises that, from year to year, investment returns may not meet that expected excess return. - b) The Board monitors the before-tax after-fees return of: - (1) The Fund's actual portfolio relative to the Reference Portfolio; - (2) the Fund's Target Portfolio relative to the Reference Portfolio; and - (3) the Fund's actual portfolio relative to the Target Portfolio. - c) The performance of asset classes or strategies is assessed by comparing the actual performance of the investment managers with the benchmarks relevant to their respective mandates, plus any excess return target expected for active managers.
+- a) The Fund's performance is assessed by comparing its return before NZ tax with the Reference Portfolio and the NZ Government Stock index return.
+The Authority recognises that, from year to year, investment returns may not meet the expected excess return over Government Stock. - b) The Board monitors the before-tax, after-fees, return of: - (1) the Fund's actual portfolio relative to the Reference Portfolio; - (2) the Fund's Target Portfolio relative to the Reference Portfolio; and - (3) the Fund's actual portfolio relative to the Target Portfolio. - c) The performance of asset classes or strategies is assessed by comparing the actual performance of the investment managers with the benchmarks relevant to their respective mandates, plus any excess return target expected for active managers.
 Investment managers' performances are generally considered over periods not less than three years.